humanmade/comment-popularity/README.txt

 * Fixes a bug which prevented the user karma to appear in the single comment template.

 == Changelog ==

+= 1.5 =

+* Fix a number of PHP warnings.
+* Change path to CSS/JS assets.

 = 1.4.3.3 =